iamakulov/devtools-perf-features/README.md

 | <img width="1012" alt="CleanShot 2023-02-15 at 00 50 39@2x" src="https://user-images.githubusercontent.com/2953267/218889227-0d076d6f-a32f-4304-9828-e7995fa88e8a.png"> | <img width="1012" alt="CleanShot 2023-02-15 at 00 52 20@2x" src="https://user-images.githubusercontent.com/2953267/218889274-0d4a112c-1ad1-4350-a71e-8401b6c330bd.png"> |
 | <img width="1012" alt="CleanShot 2023-02-15 at 00 50 43@2x" src="https://user-images.githubusercontent.com/2953267/218889252-77f446c7-cb8f-4a34-b0cd-06b9c4718cbf.png"> | <img width="1012" alt="CleanShot 2023-02-15 at 00 52 29@2x" src="https://user-images.githubusercontent.com/2953267/218889295-091691a7-536e-435a-971e-2447c3fa2c56.png">

-This is useful to debug layout thrashing in more details.
+This is useful to debug [layout trashing](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).

-Here’s how the behavior differs:
+Here’s how the setting changes the DevTools’ behavior:

 - Without the setting, DevTools only show the first place that invalidated styles or layout.
 This means that if you have code like this: